 Linux Is My Computer Operating System

-Tagged with desktop computer, laptop computer, linux, raspberry pi, shopping, subic bay freeport zone, windows on March 29, 2024
+Tagged with desktop computer, laptop computer, linux, raspberry pi, shopping, windows on March 29, 2024

 Linux will probably continue to be my laptop or desktop computer operating system until the day I can no longer use a computer.
 I doubt I’ll ever use a phone with anything other than Android on it, and I doubt I’ll ever own a tablet.
 I no longer use Windows for anything, and I’ll never own anything Apple.